Financial hardship due to out-of-pocket spending on health care: an exploratory study using the Japan Household Panel Survey

 Methods

-- All available data from the Japan Household Panel Survey from 2004 to 2022 (19 waves) will be analyzed.
+• All available data from the nationally representative Japan Household Panel Survey from 2004 to 2023 (20 waves) (pooled sample size =82,705) were analyzed.

-- Prevalence of financial hardship in healthcare due to out-of-pocket payments will be calculated based on the current SDG indicator 3.8.2 used by WHO/World Bank and its variants including the proposed revised indicator for SDG 3.8.2.
+• Prevalence of financial hardship in healthcare due to out-of-pocket payments were calculated based on the previous SDG indicator 3.8.2 used by WHO/World Bank and its variants including the revised indicator in 2025.

-- Indicators will be disaggregated into categories of household age composition to assess associations between financial hardship due to out-of-pocket health spending with age.
+• Indicators were disaggregated into categories of household age composition to assess associations between financial hardship due to out-of-pocket health spending with age.

-- Persistence of financial hardship due to out-of-pocket health spending among households with older persons will be analyzed by calculating transitional probabilities, means and counts over time.
+• Persistence of financial hardship due to out-of-pocket health spending among households with older persons were analyzed by calculating transitional probabilities, means and counts over time.

 Presentations